Cuyahoga Falls -- The city's oldest festival returns for another offering of German food, drinks, music and games, as well as several new activities.

 Admission and parking are free.

-Billy Harding, chairman of the Oktoberfest committee, said that between 35,000 and 40,000 attended the event in 2015 and added organizers are hoping at least that many, if not more, attend this year.
+Billy Harding, chairman of the Oktoberfest committee, said that between 35,000 and 40,000 attended the event in 2015 and added organizers are hoping to at least that many, if not more, this year.

 "I think this year is going to be bigger than what it was last year," said Harding, who added weather plays a large role in attendance.

 The event is sponsored by Western Reserve Hospital, Yuengling, Jimmy Bigg's Grille and Metro RTA.